 The first step towards improving the trust factor is understanding how it works.
-Ever since CSGO went free to play, the hacker problem which was already quite big, exploded.
-There was no penalty to hacking as one could always create another free account and join the game right away.
+Ever since CSGO went free to play, the hacker problem, which was already quite big, exploded.
+There was no penalty for hacking, as one could always create another free account and join the game immediately.

-Valve came up with a system called the Trust Factor to combat this problem.
+Valve developed a system called the Trust Factor to combat this problem.
 Players who get reported often and indulge in other harmful activities get their trust factor reduced.
 This allows the matchmaking system to match players with similar trust factors.

 This keeps the hackers and griefers out of genuine, serious players’ games and puts them up against, you guessed it, other hackers or players with a low trust factor.

-While this system works most of the times, sometimes players with lower trust factors might lobby with players having a better one.
-In such cases, you might end up with a hacker in your lobby.
+While this system works most of the time, sometimes players with lower trust factors might lobby with players having a better one.
+In such cases, you might encounter a hacker in your lobby.

 Valve has put systems into place to avoid this from happening.
 This involves handing out party member penalties to players who lobby with any player who eventually gets banned.
 Regardless it’s a common occurrence.